praj-bellakka/tp/docs/DeveloperGuide.md

 - `editEntryAtIndex(int, Food)` Edits the Entry object at the specified index to the new specified Food object

-The diagram below showcases the relationships between EntryDatabase object and various components.
+The diagram below showcases the relationships between the EntryDatabase object and various components.

 ![EntryDatabase Class Architecture](diagrams-DG/FoodTrackerDatabase_Classes.png)